-The following is a summary of services provided by the Community Corrections Mental Health Services staff from July 1, 2016 through June 30, 2017.
+The initiative to increase the Community Mental Health Staff's focus on jail offenders to address the disproportionate recidivism rate for "jail-only" offenders began in October 2017.
+A first step was to redefine the categories for collecting monthly quality assurance data to demonstrate this concerted effort clearly.
+The following is a summary of services provided by the Community Corrections MHS staff from November 1, 2017 through June 30, 2018.
 All data reported represents the number of contacts unless otherwise specified.